-Term 3 Two pieces of language analysis based on Dystopian Fiction (12 marks).
+Term 3 One piece of creative writing based on a dystopian image (40 marks).

 Term 4 and 5 Two essay responses on Macbeth based around the Literature paper.
 One will be on a character and one will be on a theme (30 marks).